CGH 300 – Theoretical Foundations in Health Promotion & Education (Fall, 4 units)

 CGH 310 – Foundations of Global Health: An Interdisciplinary Approach (Fall, 4 units)

 This course provides an interdisciplinary approach to understanding key public health challenges that transcend local and national boundaries and require collaborative solutions.
 Threats to the health security and well-being of communities in the U.S. and abroad are extensive ranging from natural and technical disasters to environmental degradation, poverty and health disparities, and emerging and non-communicable disease.
 Topics that impact health outcomes, including globalization and climate change, over- and under nutrition, substance use, accidents and injuries, disasters and complex humanitarian emergencies, poor reproductive and maternal child health practices, and cultural influences will be addressed from a multi-sectoral perspective.
 Innovative solutions to public health problems, including use of technology, micro credit, public-private collaboration, and community and grassroots activities will be highlighted.
-The course will utilize interactive, participatory learning methods, including in-depth cases studies, class debates, and a field study project to provide maximum opportunity to develop problem-solving strategies for public health application.
+The course will utilize interactive, participatory learning methods, including in-depth cases studies, class debates, and a field study project to provide maximum opportunity to develop problem-solving strategies for application.

 CGH 311 – Curriculum and Materials Development (Spring, 4 units)